-This baked gluten free orange chicken tastes just like your favorite Chinese takeout while also being better for you!
-Chicken is coated in a mixture of arrowroot and rice flour then baked to crispy perfection and tossed in a perfectly sweet and tangy orange sauce.
+Sweet, tangy, and totally addictive, our homemade Orange Chicken is even better than your favorite Chinese takeout!
+Tender chicken gets coated in a mixture of arrowroot and rice flour then baked to crispy perfection and tossed in a perfectly sweet and tangy orange sauce.

 baked gluten free orange chicken